 The bottom line is this: Plane crashes happen.
 Airlines suffer from safety problems and budget airlines aren't more susceptible to them than other airlines.

-To read more about airplanes and other flight related topics, follow the links on the next page.
+To read more about airplanes and other flight related topics, follow the links below.

 - Air Transport Association.
 "Monthly Jet Fuel Cost and Consumption Report."
 Feb.
 14, 2009.
 (Feb.
 25, 2009) http://www.airlines.org/economics/energy/MonthlyJetFuel.htm

 - Associated Press.
 "Indonesia closes low-cost airline." msnbc.com.March 18, 2008.
 (Feb.
 26, 2009) http://www.msnbc.msn.com/id/23688339/

 - Boeing.
 "Commercial Airplanes."
 (Feb.
 24, 2009) http://www.boeing.com/commercial/prices/